aviramdayan/CloudFlare-API-Update-A-AAAA-ipv4-ipv6/README.md

 <br>
 If you using with "Windows" system, so need to prepare for the "Linux" environment (End of Line Conversion)
 <br>
-It's good to not face with problems of "LineBreak"
+It's better to not face with problems like "LineBreak" in your code
 <br>
 <br>
 example how it look like in "Windows"